thunder-so/stacks/README.md

 # CDK-SPA
-Deploy any client-only SPA (single page application) on AWS using CDK.
+Install any client-only SPA (single page application) on AWS with automatic deployment.

 - Fast responses from [CloudFront](https://aws.amazon.com/cloudfront/)
 - Automatic upload of the build files for CSR and static assets to [S3](https://aws.amazon.com/s3/) with optimized caching rules